-- Use as a pasta sauce – Toss your favorite noodles with any pesto for a light dish for dinner or lunch!
+- Use as a pasta sauce – Toss your hot pasta with any pesto for a light dish for dinner or lunch!

 - Toss with potatoes – one of my favorite side dishes is roasted potatoes tossed with a nice green pesto!